AdaCore/xmlada/docs/input.rst

   last character from the stream.
 Note that it is not guarantee that a second call to Eof will also return True.

-It is the responsability of this stream reader to correctly call the decoding functions in the unicode module so as to return one single valid unicode character.
+It is the responsibility of this stream reader to correctly call the decoding functions in the unicode module so as to return one single valid unicode character.
 No further processing is done on the result of `Next_Char`.
 Note that the standard `File_Input` and `String_Input` streams can automatically